danielfrg/datasciencebox/README.md

 ### Spark

-Spark is available using Mesos as scheduler
+Spark using Mesos as scheduler

 ```bash
 $ dsb install spark